novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-38.md

 Even now, she was about to ask Kim Ah-young, but the other party spoke first.

-"Should we give it a try too?"
+"Shall we give it a go as well?"

 "What?"

 "Internet advertisement.
-I'm interested too."
+I'm intrigued."

 "Aren't you talking about Seorabeol Hotel?
 Is it necessary?"

-"As soon as I became a registered director, I felt we needed some change."
+"The moment I became a registered director, I felt we needed some change."

 No matter how much she thought about it, Choi Sun-hwa judged that there was nothing to gain by advertising Seorabeol Hotel on the internet.